Prof. Andrea Capra

 Most areas of Greek literature, especially Plato, Comedy, lyric poetry, the Greek novel.

 My area of scholarship is Greek literature and civilisation, and my research interests include lyric poetry, Aristophanes, the Greek novel, the ancient reception of Homer and, above all, Plato's dialogues.

 I explore the Greek world from a variety of perspectives, working on the intersections between different disciplines, most notably philology, literature, philosophy and art history, with an emphasis on performance as a defining feature of Greek civilisation.
-I have published widely on these and other areas: post-2013 publications are listed below; for a full CV including a list of (and links to) most of my publications.see https://durham.academia.edu/AndreaCapra.
+I have published widely on these and other areas: my monographs and post-2013 publications are listed below; for a full CV including a list of (and links to) most of my publications.see https://durham.academia.edu/AndreaCapra.

 I received my MA in Classics from the University of Pisa, where I also successfully completed a four-year, fully-funded residential program at the Scuola Normale Superiore.
 I hold a PhD from the University of Milan, which resulted in my first monograph (Il Protagora di Platone tra eristica e commedia, Milan 2001).
 After defending my PhD dissertation, I spent a few months as an invited visiting scholar at the Cambridge Faculty of Classics, until I obtained a permanent position as a 'Liceo' teacher in Greek, Latin and Italian literature (students aged 13-19).
 In 2005 I got a position at the University of Milan, where I worked until joining Durham in December 2017 and completed my second monograph (Aristofane, Le Donne al Parlamento, Rome 2010).
 In the last few years I have been a Residential fellow at the Harvard Center for Hellenic Studies (2011-2012), where I worked on my third monograph (Plato's Four Muses: The Phaedrus and the Poetics of Philosophy, Cambridge MA 2014) and at the Princeton Center for Hellenic Studies (2017).